-In the case of a NAT/PAT router, the network is split in two "zones": the public zone which is materialized by the backbone, and where a central administration gives out "public" IP addresses; and the private zone where the administrator can assign IP addresses without the knowledge of IP addresses outside.
+A NAT router thus splits the network in two "zones": the public zone which is materialized by the backbone, and where a central administration gives out "public" IP addresses; and the private zone where the administrator can assign IP addresses without the knowledge of IP addresses outside.

-Then the NAT/PAT router changes all outgoing (from private to public) IP datagrams to masquerade the source private IP address into its own unique, public IP address.
+Then the NAT router changes all outgoing (from private to public) IP datagrams to masquerade the source private IP address into its own unique, public IP address.
 It also changes the incoming (from public to private) IP datagrams replacing the destination address, which is the router's public address, to the private IP address of some device in the private network.
-In order to keep offering a wide address space as seen from the public side, the NAT/PAT router uses port numbers as extensions to the IP addresses.
-Hence, the NAT/PAT mainly works with UDP and TCP; it cannot handle generic ICMP routing, but only towards one private device at most.
+In order to keep offering a wide address space as seen from the public side, the NAT router uses port numbers as extensions to the IP addresses.
+Hence, the NAT mainly works with UDP and TCP; it cannot handle generic ICMP routing, but only towards one private device at most.

-The NAT/PAT router must manage incoming connection calls as well as outgoing connection calls.
+The NAT router must manage incoming connection calls as well as outgoing connection calls.
 It uses two main conversion tables:

-A configurable table which assigns a private destination IP to selected destination ports in the incoming calls An internal conversion table which tracks which ports are assigned to which (private IP, private port) couple for outgoing datagrams.
+- A configurable table which assigns a private destination IP to selected destination ports in the incoming calls - An internal conversion table which tracks which ports are assigned to which (private IP, private port) couple for outgoing datagrams.

-Due to the various processing involved, the performance of a NAT/PAT router is lower than the performance of a regular router, which is lower than the performance of a simple software bridge.
+Due to the various processing involved, the performance of a NAT router is lower than the performance of a regular router, which is lower than the performance of a simple software bridge.